 Fellows are invited to participate in medical student teaching and outreach.
 Our division holds quarterly ultrasound anatomy workshops for interested medical students.
 Our goal is to introduce Anesthesiology early in the preclinical years in a way that provides the students with useful information and clinical correlates to their studies.

-The deadline for application materials is May 30th and decisions will be determined on a rolling basis for an August 1st start date.
+The deadline for application materials is April 30 and decisions will be determined on a rolling basis for a July 1 start date.

 Click the link below to download the application: